 Whilst you should always seek a fixed price for the work, there may be price elements that can’t reasonably be fixed early in the process.
-A contractor might enter a prime cost sum (PC sum) for these elements which is an estimate of what that element might cost based on experience, but will only be finalised when the actual activity or product is decided.
-Always look to get PC sums converted to fixed prices as soon as you can.
+A contractor might enter a prime cost sum (PC sum) for items like an unspecified bathroom suite, or a Provisional Sum for a task where the labour element is not yet known.
+These are estimates based on experience, but will only be finalised when the actual activity or product is decided.
+Always look to convert PC and Provisional sums to fixed prices as soon as you can.

 We have seen the consequences for an acquaintence who relied on his builder to write the specification.
 Whilst it covered the work in general, it was insufficiently specific, allowing the builder to charge for additional work and more expensive products as the project proceeded.
 If a client wants to reduce the risk of cost overruns, a detailed specification is key.

-You will always enter into some form of contract with your contractor; for more extensive works you should use one of the proforma contracts from a reputable construction organisation, covering standard terms and conditions for such projects; your contractor should be used to working with these.
-For lesser works, you should at least write down what has been agreed and get both parties to sign it.
+You will always enter into some form of contract with your contractor; for more extensive works you should use one of the proforma contracts from a reputable construction organisation, covering standard terms and conditions for such projects; your contractor should be familiar with these.
+For lesser works, you should at least write down what your agreement and get both parties to sign it.

 Within your contract, look to agree your payments based on achievement of specific milestones.
-If you know your builder well, you may be happy to pay month by month, but the contractor must demonstrate the value of what has been achieved each month to justify the payment requested.
-Never enter into a pre-ordained payment plan that is based purely on elapsed time or resources used; you should pay for results (earned value), not just for effort.
+If you know your builder well, you may be happy to pay month by month, but the contractor must demonstrate the value of what he has completed each month to justify the payment.
+Never enter into a pre-ordained payment plan that is based purely on time elapsed or consumed resources; you should pay for results (earned value), not just for effort.

 Budget for the Total Project Cost

 In addition to the main contractor’s costs, look also at the final, fully completed design and determine the total cost of the project.
-Some of these costs may not fall to the main contractor (carpet fitting, furnishing, window dressings, and home entertainment) but they must be included; this doesn’t imply that you need to pay for everything in a single stage, but you will then understand how to phase the project in an affordable manner to suit your cash-flow.
+Some of these costs may not fall to the main contractor (carpet fitting, furnishing, window dressings, and home entertainment) but you muct inlcude them.
+This doesn’t imply that you need to pay for everything in a single stage, but you will then understand how to phase the project in an affordable manner to suit your cash-flow.